UPDATED FOR 2020

 ✓ Also be sure to clean under the toilet seat hinge caps-lots of pee hides there as well…and yes, I did have my two boys pee sitting down until they had decent control!
 Now that they are teenagers, guess who cleans the toilets every Saturday?

 ✓ Check the little crack under the tank and above the seat area.
 Dental floss the heck out of it.
 It is absolutely DISGUSTING!

 ✓ There is a wax toilet bowl gasket under your toilet that wears out over time and it causes your toilet to leak with every flush!
 In order to get rid of your urine smells you must replace that wax gasket and re-caulk your toilet after replacing the gasket.
 These gaskets need replacing every few years.

 ✓ I had the same problem.
 I finally figured out that even though there is a wax seal between the toilet and the floor it wasn’t doing it’s job.
 I had the toilet replaced and had new caulking done around the toilet.
 Problem solved.
 It hasn’t smelled since.

 ✓ The only other suggestion I have to add to the excellent ones already posted is to start teaching your boys to clean the bathroom.
 They are not too little to learn to take a piece of toilet paper to wipe off the toilet if they dribble a bit or to take a Clorox wipe and wipe around the floor.
 Both of my boys were in charge of cleaning their bathroom completely at the age of six (after being helped and taught by me).
 At 13 and 16 they are really good with their aim, in part, I believe, because if they aren’t good they know they are the ones who will be cleaning it up.

 Be sure to click over to Facebook to find even MORE suggestions from readers on how to get rid of the pee smell in your bathroom!

-Looking for more cleaning tips?
+Looking for even more cleaning resources?

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.